-In addition to many varieties of beef and pork sandwiches, they also offer a fish version, a Korean variety, a Japanese take, and a lemongrass chicken sandwich that gets rave reviews online.
+In addition to many varieties of beef and pork sandwiches, they also offer a fish version, a Korean variety, a Japanese take, and a lemongrass chicken offering that get rave reviews online.

-But we are here to talk about the vegetarian version.
+But we’re here to talk about the vegetarian version.
 Incorporating all the traditional elements mentioned above, the veg version is piled with rectangular blocks of annatto-paste marinated, pan-roasted tofu, generous spreads of earthy mushroom pate, and crispy fried Mekong Delta shallots.

-Unlike many places that offer a half-hearted attempt at a veg version of a classic dish, you won’t feel deprived or like you are eating an afterthought at this cozy little bistro.
+Unlike many places that offer a half-hearted attempt at a veg version of a classic dish, you won’t feel deprived or like you’re eating an afterthought at this cozy little bistro.

-If you like to spice things up, My Banh Mi offers six homemade sauces that you can have added to any sandwich free of charge.
-They include soy wasabi, garlic chili fish, creamy smoky roasted black pepper, creamy basil, spicy garlic, and mirin sake teriyaki.
+If you like to spice things up, My Banh Mi offers six homemade sauces that you can have added to any sandwich free of charge: soy wasabi, garlic chili fish, creamy smoky roasted black pepper, creamy basil, spicy garlic, and mirin sake teriyaki.